 Duane is an activist and artist.
 He currently lives San Francisco, though maintains strong ties to his community in the Rogue Valley.
 While living in Oregon, he volunteered on working farms in the valley and for regional land-use and environmental conservation organizations.

-Duane puts his creative mind to work for RFC developing graphics and outreach materials as well as offering general editorial support for the organization.
+Duane puts his creative mind to work for RFC as a web developer and graphic designer as well as offering general editorial and communications support for the organization.

 Jessica Klinke - board treasurer